DIY Furniture Plans to Build a Swivel Top Media Stand

 Install the mounting plates and the bun feet on the bottom of the cabinet.

 Install the Lazy Susan hardware according to the manufacturer’s instructions on the top of the cabinet and the remaining top piece.
-For an easy tutorial on installing the hardware, click here.
+See my easy tutorial on how to install lazy susan hardware.

 Cut the pieces for the doors.
 Drill pocket holes in the shorter pieces (the rails) positioning them close together so they won’t interfere with the rabbet that will be cut for the glass or Plexiglas.
 Assemble the doors as shown using glue and 1-1/4″ pocket hole screws.